 2. Don’t start exercising without a goal

 Every time you work out, think about what you want to achieve today or use a training plan from the adidas Training app to help you get some structure.
 If you have a clear goal, you are more likely to actually follow through with your workout.
 You’ll be more energized and avoid random exercises that don’t do anything for you.
 Use your time wisely.

 Think about recovery:

-You made it to the gym, but you’re unmotivated or lacking a plan?
+You already put on your workout clothes, but you’re unmotivated or lacking a plan?
 Do your body a favor and use the time for recovery and stretching.
 You can also use a foam roller to loosen up knots and deep tissue or fascia.
 You’ll prepare your body for the next workout, when you can feel strong and effective again.

 3. Skip static stretching before your workout

 Everyone has advice on how to stretch.
 The two main types are static and dynamic stretching.
 Many studies have shown that stretching not only increases your flexibility, it also prevents injuries.
 (1)